stonewiseAIDrugDesign/HEAD_TED/HEAD/README.md

 ## Speed

-When running HEAD for a large amount of molecule conformations, HEAD takes ***around 50 conformation per second*** on one single GPU (e.g., NVIDIA GeForce RTX 3090).
+When running HEAD for a large amount of molecule conformations, HEAD takes ***around 50 conformations per second*** on one single GPU (e.g., NVIDIA GeForce RTX 3090).

 ## About the HEAD report
 HEAD report stores molecule-level and atomic-level details for the evaluation.
 Please refer the following for the understanding of the report.